Products and projects

 The work presented here was supported by the EU within the SYMBITRON project (FP7-ICT-2013-10 contract #611626).

-A new small-scale test rig is being designed and constructed in the Railway Engineering Group, TU Delft, in order to perform rolling contact fatigue (RCF) investigations.
+A new small-scale test rig has been constructed in the Railway Engineering Group, TU Delft, in order to perform rolling contact fatigue (RCF) investigations.
 The new test rig will make it feasible to better identify the performance of rail material in rolling contact situation specially by generating RCF defects in rails.
 This rig is adopted to simulate running conditions of a reduced-scale wheel over a scaled-size railway track in ring shape and is considered as a representative of the real wheel-rail rolling contact phenomenon.
 The new test set-up facilitates the continuous testing of wheel and rail materials with and without existing damage in rail while applying the loading condition typical of railway operations.
 The new rig basically involves multiple wheel components over a flat rail ring, while being powered by means of two electro-motors.

 Based on this information DEMO drew up a number of initial designs.
 The best alternatives from these designs were selected and evaluated, leading to the ultimate design shown below: